ShaunaMack/cat-nip_terminalapp/Software_Development_Plan.md

 The main menu offers the Cat Adoption Officer the choice to:
 - Search for a kitty for a customer to adopt
 - Add a new kitty that needs to be searchable so that it can be adopted (note: Cat Adoption Officer will need to notify customer to organise transport of kitty to the shelter that will look after it until adoption)
-- Start the adoption process for a customer by using thier licence to get some key information to send to the shelter (note: the shelter will make contact with customer to confirm adoption)
+- Start the adoption process for a customer by using their licence to get some key information to send to the shelter (note: the shelter will make contact with customer to confirm adoption)
 - Remove a kitty from the database when contacted by the shelter confirming that adoption was successful

 ### *Search for a Kitty*